The scientists are wrong, and you know it.

 Examine both the quantity, and the quality, of the arguments on each side (see Step 1 earlier: you already know the enemy).
 Again, don’t cherry pick.
 Don’t disregard contradictory evidence because you disagree with it, this is a very common form of bias.

-Step 6: adjust your opinion as necessary
+Step 7: adjust your opinion as necessary

 It doesn’t have to be a lot.
 Maybe you were a little extreme in your earlier opinion.
 Maybe you got some small details wrong.
 That’s ok.
 Doing this extra reading has helped you clarify your position, so you can make a small adjustment.

-In fact, this looks good to the other side!
-It makes you appear more reasonable.
-If you are able to show that your opinion is flexible and informed by good evidence, the other side will be more likely to engage you in respectful conversation, and less likely to ignore you.
+If you can show that your opinion is flexible and informed by good evidence, others will be more likely to engage you in respectful conversation, and less likely to ignore you.
 A good scientist often modifies their opinion as research changes.

 What if your argument doesn’t hold up?

 That’s ok, it happens to the best of us.
 In fact, the scientific method relies on scientists proving each other wrong.
 Sometimes what we thought was right for decades needs adjusting, or is shown to be completely wrong!

 People still don’t want to discuss this with you.
 Why not?

 If you are using nasty language, are dismissive of others, or if you bombard people with irrelevant material, they will be less likely to want to engage with you!
-Here are a couple of other possibilities:

-This is ok.
+And this is ok.
 There are shades of grey in most arguments, and an expert will usually be very aware of these shades.

 But if you can go through this process honestly and it’s still clear that your position is more correct than the scientific consensus, well done.
 Criticise loudly and often!
 You may be on to something!
+Uncover the conspiracy!